 Miranda July is a filmmaker, artist, and writer.
-Her videos, performances, and web-based projects have been presented at sites such as the Museum of Modern Art, the Guggenheim Museum and in two Whitney Biennials.
-July wrote, directed and starred in the The Future (2011) and Me and You and Everyone We Know (2005), which won a special jury prize at the Sundance Film Festival and four prizes at the Cannes Film Festival, including the Camera d’Or.
-Her fiction has appeared in The Paris Review, Harper’s, and The New Yorker; her collection of stories, No One Belongs Here More Than You (Scribner, 2007), won the Frank O’Connor International Short Story Award and has been published in twenty countries.
-Her latest book is It Chooses You (McSweeney’s, 2011).
+She wrote, directed and starred in the The Future (2011) and (2005), which won a special jury prize at the Sundance Film Festival and four prizes at the Cannes Film Festival, including the Camera d’Or.
+July’s fiction has appeared in The Paris Review, Harper’s, and The New Yorker; her collection of stories, No One Belongs Here More Than You (Scribner, 2007), won the Frank O’Connor International Short Story Award and has been published in twenty-six countries.
+The non-fictional It Chooses You (McSweeney’s) was published in 2011.
 In 2000 July created the seminal participatory website, Learning to Love You More, with artist Harrell Fletcher and a companion book was published in 2007 (Prestel); the work is now in collection of The San Francisco Museum of Modern Art.
-She designed Eleven Heavy Things, an interactive sculpture garden, for the 2009 Venice Biennale; it was also presented in Union Square in New York (2010) and by MOCA in Los Angeles (2011).
-You can subscribe to July’s email-based artwork, We Think Alone (comissioned by Magasin 3, Stockholm) at wethinkalone.com.
-Raised in Berkeley, California, she currently lives in Los Angeles.
+July’s videos, performances, and web-based projects have been presented at sites such as the Museum of Modern Art, the Guggenheim Museum and in two Whitney Biennials.
+She designed Eleven Heavy Things, an interactive sculpture garden, for the 2009 Venice Biennale; it was also presented in Union Square in New York (2010) and by Museum of Contemporary Art in Los Angeles (2011).
+In 2013 104,897 people from 170 countries subscribed to her email-based artwork, We Think Alone (commissioned by Magasin 3, Stockholm.)
+July’s first novel, The First Bad Man, will be published by Scribner in early 2015.
+Raised in Berkeley, California, she lives in Los Angeles.

 VICE Photos, by Miranda July and Roe Ethridge, VICE Magazine.
 A Film Issue, Vol. 16 Num.
 9, 2009